dsilvestro/PyRate/README.md

 #### The fossilized birth-death-range model (FBDrange) is described here:

-* Warnock R., Heath T. A. & Stadler T. (2020) Assessing the impact of incomplete species sampling on estimates of speciation and extinction rates.
+* Warnock R., Heath T. A., Stadler T. (2020) Assessing the impact of incomplete species sampling on estimates of speciation and extinction rates.
 Paleobiology, [doi: 10.1017/pab.2020.12](https://www.cambridge.org/core/journals/paleobiology/article/assessing-the-impact-of-incomplete-species-sampling-on-estimates-of-speciation-and-extinction-rates/8D82C01066E7E2A24F2A4A8ACAC2B69F).

-* Stadler, T., A. Gavryushkina, R. C. Warnock, A. J. Drummond, and T. A. Heath.
-(2018).
+* Stadler T., Gavryushkina A., Warnock R. C., Drummond A. J., Heath T. A. (2018).
 The fossilized birth-death model for the analysis of stratigraphic range data under different speciation modes.
 Journal of Theoretical Biology [doi: 10.1016/j.jtbi.2018.03.0](https://www.sciencedirect.com/science/article/pii/S002251931830119X).

 * Tutorial in prep.